Skip to Content

 In fact, you might need a full day or even more to really immerse yourself in some of them, especially the attraction-filled Old Faithful area, the diverse Mammoth region, or the sprawling Northeast of the park.
 To see all of them, you’ll need at least five days in Yellowstone.

-This post about the best places to visit in Yellowstone National Park contains affiliate links.
+This blog post about the best places to visit in Yellowstone National Park contains affiliate links.
 You can read more about our Terms of Use / Disclosure here.

 22 Essential Places to Visit in Yellowstone National Park

 Planning a Yellowstone National Park vacation and figuring out what are the best things to do in Yellowstone can be overwhelming.
-Before our first visit to Yellowstone, I spent literally weeks reading national park books and blogs, watching documentaries and listening to podcasts myself.
+Before my first visit to Yellowstone, I spent literally weeks reading national park books and blogs, watching documentaries and listening to podcasts myself.

 While I’m aware that the sheer number of Yellowstone highlights may make it difficult to decide what to focus on, I also know that, once you’re there, things tend to be much easier.
 Simply put, inside the park, you just drive from one main area to the next.